-The NCP1380 hosts a high-performance circuitry aimed to powering quasi-resonant converters.
+The NCP1379 hosts a high-performance circuitry aimed to powering quasi-resonant converters.
 Capitalizing on a proprietary valley-lockout system, the controller shifts gears and reduces the switching frequency as the power loading becomes lighter.
 This results in a stable operation despite switching events always occurring in the drain-source valley.
 This system works down to the 4th valley and toggles to a variable frequency mode beyond, ensuring an excellent standby power performance.

-To improve the safety in overload situations, the controller includes an Over Power Protection (OPP) circuit which clamps the delivered power at high-line.
+The controller includes an Over Power Protection circuit which clamps the delivered power at high-line.
 Safety-wise, a fixed internal timer relies on the feedback voltage to detect a fault.
-Once the timer elapses, the controller stops and stays latched for option A and C or enters auto-recovery mode for option B and D.
+Once the timer elapses, the controller stops and enters auto-recovery mode, ensuring a low duty-cycle burst operation.
+To further improve the safety of the power supply, the NCP1379 features a pin to implement a combined brown-out/overvoltage protection.

-Particularly well suited for adapter applications, the controller features a pin to implement either a combined overvoltage / overtemperature protection (Version A and B) or a combined brown-out/overvoltage protection (Version C and D).